• Home

 The importance of preparing your vehicle with a service, carrying some basic recovery & breakdown tools and tyre pressure are simple things you can do prior to your Fraser Island adventure to minimise the stress on you and your vehicle.

-Driving on Fraser Island (K’gari)
+Tips For Driving a Vehicle on Fraser Island (K’gari)

-Do you need a 4-wheel drive on Fraser Island?
+Do You Need a 4-Wheel Drive on Fraser Island?

 • Yes, you must have a 4WD to drive on Fraser Island.

-How to drive on Fraser island?
+How to Drive on Fraser Island?

 • Always have 4WD engaged while driving.
 Use low range for soft sand.
 Deflate and inflate tyres according to conditions.
 Don’t stop or turn abruptly.
 Specificity with low tyre pressure on a hard surface with a fully loaded vehicle.
 Read more sand driving tips here.

-Do you need a permit to drive on Fraser Island?
+Do You Need a Permit to Drive on Fraser Island?

 • Yes.
 You need to have a permit to drive on Fraser Island.
 A RAM vehicle access permit is required before entering the National Park area of Fraser Island.
 More about Vehicle Permits here.

-Do the same road rules apply on Fraser Island?
+Do the Same Road Rules Apply on Fraser Island?

 • Yes.
 Australian road rules apply to Fraser Island.
 Even on the sand.
 Speed limits (max 80 km/h on the beach) and keeping to the left still apply.
 You can be fined for traffic offences just like on the mainland.

-What if I get my 4WD bogged while driving on Fraser island?
+What if I Get My 4WD Bogged While Driving on Fraser Island?

-What is the best sand driving tip for Fraser island?
+What is the Best Sand Driving Tip for Fraser Island?

 • Always drive in 4wd mode and keep the tyre pressure low.
 Read the rest of our sand driving tips here.